Master's vs. Certificate: Is a Master’s in Business Analytics Worth It?

 Certificates represent the expedited educational option – they are made for professionals seeking to learn specific skills while keeping their current job.
 There are two main advantages: lower time commitment and ability to customize your learning as you progress.

 While the duration of a certificate program can vary, they typically can be completed in a few months.
-Not only can you study at your own pace from your home, you can also decide what certificates you'll earn based on specific skills required for roles you're targeting.
+Not only can you study at your own pace from your home, but you can also decide what certificates you'll earn based on specific skills required for roles you're targeting.

 To earn the various credentials you might require, the potential time commitment and costs can end up being a lot higher than you initially thought.